 - Book Talk with Richard Rothstein, author of The Color of Law

 Philanthropy Colorado is developing an Equity Playbook that captures our learning, activities, models and results in a single resource.
-We are releasing sections of the Equity Playbook as they are completed.
-We invite members to share in our journey and further their own equity journey by following along with our Equity Playbook.
+We invite members to share in our journey and further their own equity journey by following along with us.
 Examples of what our members are doing to advance equity can be found here.